Welcome to LearnPyQt — the complete guide to building GUI apps with Python & Qt.

 Using the QResource system to package additional data with your applications

-In this PyQt5 tutorial we'll cover some small extensions you can use to improve your Python GUIs.
+In this PyQt5 tutorial we'll cover some advanced features of Qt that you can use to improve your Python GUIs.

 System tray & Mac menu bar applications